searchkit/searchkit/docs/core/SearchkitManager.md

 * **basicAuth** - A string containing "key:val" for authenticating on each request, useful if using cloud providers such as [searchly.com](http://searchly.com)

+* **withCredentials** - A boolean to pass to Axios to indicate whether or not cross-site Access-Control requests should be made using credentials

 * **searchOnLoad** - A boolean to search on load, defaults to `true`

 * **useHistory** - A boolean to enable url history support, defaults to `true`